howonlee/mertonon/docs/v0_11_roadmap.md

 - [ ] Propbit: Random gate gen (hypothesis)
 - [ ] Propbit: Gate-within-a-cnot semantics (to be able to iterate or recurse)

+- [ ] Get the grad thing to say it's OK if the validations work
 - [ ] Gantt essay draft
 - [ ] Propbit: Dual test property thing - sum vs. prod
 - [ ] Propbit: Get the single gates working again, piercing and not